stavrostzagadouris/stavrossolutions/src/routes/articles/codex-with-lmstudio.md

 The trick now is... can you load a smart enought model to make it useful :p

-> It's generally decided that currently Qwen-coder-30b is the best currently.

 Have fun.

 ## 8. Secret point 8